karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Http/HttpResponse/setHeader.md

 ================

-public [HttpResponse::setHeader](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/Http/HttpResponse/setHeader.md)(string $name, string $value, ?bool $replace = true) : void
+public [HttpResponse::setHeader](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/Http/HttpResponse/setHeader.md)(string $name, $value) : [HttpResponseInterface](https://github.com/lingtalfi/Light/blob/master/doc/api/Ling/Light/Http/HttpResponseInterface.md)

-Adds a header to this instance.
+Sets a header to this instance.
-In case the header already exists:
-     - if the replace flag is set to true (by default), it will replace the existing header
-     - if the replace flag is set to false, it will add another header with the same name
+This will replace any header with the same name.

+The value must be a string or an array of strings (not recursive).